 Jakiw Palij, a former guard at the Trawniki concentration camp, immigrated to the U.S. in 1949 as a refugee of war.
 Now 92, he lives in Queens and is believed to be the last ex-Nazi living in the U.S.

-On this night 77 years ago, Germans stood by as Jewish businesses and synagogues were burned, tens of thousands of Jews were arrested, and nearly a hundred were killed.
+Germans stood by as Jewish businesses and synagogues were burned, tens of thousands of Jews were arrested, and nearly a hundred were killed.
 Shouldn’t doing nothing about it be criminal?

 ‘Incident at Vichy,’ a play about rounding up Jews and Roma, held lessons for Soviet Refuseniks